felasa/sanzo-colors/README.md

 The dataset can be found in `out/sanzo-colors.json` and the script in `src/process_colors.clj`

-Process can be executed with `clojure -M -m process-colors <ouput-filename>".
+Process can be executed with `clojure -M -m process-colors <ouput-filename>`.